Nutrition for type 2 diabetes

 Brief expert definition: What is Type 2 Diabetes Nutrition, how it works in the body, and how it is applied in sports nutrition.

-Nutrition for type 2 diabetes is a specialized dietary regimen that optimizes metabolic control using a balanced intake of macro- and micronutrients.
+Type 2 diabetes nutrition is a specialized dietary regimen that optimizes metabolic control using a balanced intake of macro- and micronutrients.

 📖 Diet for Type 2 Diabetes